-Workshop participants will create easy digital negatives, so a laptop with Photoshop, Photoshop Elements, or Lightroom plus rudimentary knowledge of one of these programs (sizing, sharpening, cropping images) is important.
-So is bringing lots of color digital images to choose from which will serve us for both tricolor gum and monochrome salted paper.
+The workshop will center on simple digital negatives, so a laptop with Photoshop, Photoshop Elements, or Lightroom plus rudimentary knowledge of one of these programs (for example, sizing, sharpening, cropping images, even maybe knowing how to add a curve) is important.
+So is bringing lots of color digital images to choose from.
 Aside from a few simple supplies from home (teaspoons, hair dryer, towel, apron, and the like) the rest of the supplies will be covered under a class fee, including multiple pigment colors with which to experiment.
-Best of all, the Formulary’s chemistry supply house is right on “campus” so you can drive home with lots of supplies to start your own dimroom.
-Participants tend to end up working from 9AM–9PM, with some early birds and night owls working longer, so be sure to pack comfortable clothes and shoes.
-Taking a workshop in June is the best way ever to jump start your creative summer.
-See you there!
-Enrollment is limited so reserve a spot.

 Save up to 25% off tuition